jalex-stark/lean-at-MC2020/_sources/source/introduction.rst

 It also simplifies the proof writing process by providing ``goals`` and ``tactics``.

 Lean is built on top of a formal system called type theory.
-In type theory, instead of elements we have terms and every term has a type.
+In type theory, the basic notions are "terms" and "types" --- compare to "elements" and "sets" in set theory.
+Every term has a type, and types are just a special kind of term.
-When translated to math, terms can be either mathematical objects, functions, propositions, or proofs.
+Terms can be interpreted as mathematical objects, functions, propositions, or proofs.
 The only two things Lean can do is *create* terms and *check* their types.
-By iterating these two operations one can teach Lean to verify complex mathematical proofs.
+By iterating these two operations, we can teach Lean to verify complex mathematical proofs.

 .. code-block:: lean